dart-lang/site-www/src/tools/dartpad/dartpad-best-practices.md

 ways of using DartPad for creating interactive tutorials.
 But how do you apply these principles when you're developing a real-world tutorial?
-We’ll explain that through a detailed case study.
+We'll explain that through a detailed case study.
 In the case study we used DartPad in the instructional design of a tutorial titled _[Asynchronous programming: futures, async, await][],_ or _the Dart Futures codelab_ for short.